Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels

-A major limitation of loss functions based on $L^1$ relaxations, such as SDL, SJL, the soft Tversky loss \cite{SoftTverskyLossSalehiMICCAIWorkshop2017} and the focal Tversky loss \cite{FocalTverskyLossAbrahamISBI2019}, and loss functions that rely on the Lovasz extension, such as the Lovasz hinge loss \cite{LovaszHingeYuTPAMI2018}, the Lovasz-Softmax loss \cite{Lovasz-softmaxLossBermanCVPR2018} and the PixIoU loss \cite{PixIoUYuICML2021}, is that they cannot handle soft labels \cite{JMLsWangarXiv2023}.
+A major limitation of loss functions based on $L^1$ relaxations, including SDL, SJL, the soft Tversky loss \cite{SoftTverskyLossSalehiMICCAIWorkshop2017} and the focal Tversky loss \cite{FocalTverskyLossAbrahamISBI2019}, as well as those relying on the Lovasz extension, such as the Lovasz hinge loss \cite{LovaszHingeYuTPAMI2018}, the Lovasz-Softmax loss \cite{Lovasz-softmaxLossBermanCVPR2018} and the PixIoU loss \cite{PixIoUYuICML2021}, is that they cannot handle soft labels \cite{JMLsWangNeurIPS2023}.
 That is, when $y$ is also in $[0,1]^p$.
-In particular, both SDL and SJL are not minimized at $x=y$, but rather pushing $x$ towards the vertices $\{0,1\}^p$ \cite{TheoreticalBertelsMIA2021,JMLsWangarXiv2023}.
-For example, consider $y=0.5$, it is easy to verify that SDL is minimized at $x=1$, which is clearly erroneous.
+In particular, both SDL and SJL do not reach their minimum at $x=y$, but instead they drive $x$ towards the vertices $\{0,1\}^p$ \cite{TheoreticalBertelsMIA2021,JMLsWangNeurIPS2023,NoisyNordstromarXiv2023}.
+Take for example $y=0.5$; it is straightforward to verify that SDL achieves its minimum at $x=1$, which is clearly erroneous.
 Loss functions that utilize $L^2$ relaxations \cite{V-NetMilletari3DV2016,OptimizationTMI2020} do not exhibit this problem \cite{JMLsWangNeurIPS2023}, but they are less commonly employed in practice and are shown to be inferior to their $L^1$ counterparts \cite{OptimizationTMI2020,JMLsWangNeurIPS2023}.